rbabaci1/med_cabinet_backend/README.md

     "has_delivery": 1,      // 0 === false, 1 === true
     "created_at": "2020-06-16 02:01:24",        // this is the date when the dispensary was created

-    "business_hours": [     // a nested array that represents the dispensray operating hours {
+    "business_hours": [     // a nested array that represents the dispensary operating hours {
             "day_of_week": 0,       // [0 === Monday] --> [6 === Sunday]
             "open_time": "08:30 AM",